sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 In this course, we will only use the 2<sup>nd</sup> level of modularisation.
 In more details, the idea is to write a main Snakefile in `workflow/Snakefile`, to place the other snakefiles containing the rules in the subfolder `workflow/rules` (these 'sub-Snakefile' should end with `.smk`, the recommended file extension of Snakemake) and to tell Snakemake to import the modular snakefiles in the main Snakefile with the `include: <path/to/snakefile.smk>` syntax.

 !!! note "Rules organisation"
-    How to organize rules is up to you, but a common approach would be to create "thematic" modules, *i.e.* regroup rules involved in the same general step of the workflow.
+    How to organise rules is up to you, but a common approach would be to create "thematic" modules, *i.e.* regroup rules involved in the same general step of the workflow.

 **Exercise:** Move your current Snakefile into the subfolder `workflow/rules` and rename it to `read_mapping.smk`.
 Then create a new Snakefile in `workflow/` and import `read_mapping.smk` in it using the `include` syntax.
 You should also move the importation of the config file from the modular Snakefile to the main one.